apollographql/apollo-server/packages/server/README.md

 *  **Incremental adoption**, enabling you to add features as they're needed
 *  **Universal compatibility** with any data source, any build tool, and any GraphQL client
 *  **Production readiness**, enabling you to confidently run your graph in production

-This `@apollo/server` package is new with Apollo Server 4.
-Previous major versions of Apollo Server used a set of package names starting with `apollo-server`, such as `apollo-server`, `apollo-server-express`, `apollo-server-core`, etc.

 ## Documentation